MattM222/Ajax-Form/README.md

 ## How to use the form

+###This form needs to be added to a linux system running PHP 5 or higher.
+I have localized the javascript library so an internet connection wouldn't be needed.

 I tried to keep the form as simple as possible but i also wanted to make it scalable so some features have been added.
 The form works the same as a normal update field form but i have added column and row adding/removing functions.
 To add/remove rows and columns there are two images (a green plus and a red minus) at the bottom of the form which can be clicked to update the form, i have labelled them accordingly.
 There is also a submit button to update the form.
 For testing purposes i added a display below the table which shows you an array of the data that has been updated so you don't have to look in the datastore.ser